Andrew-McCall/Repo/ReadMe.txt

 $ git commit -m "changed name to david"
 [David 3857115] changed name to david
  1 file changed, 1 insertion(+), 1 deletion(-)
-g
-andre@TALUS MINGW64 /e/Documents/Scripts/QA/Repo4 (David)
-$ git puhs
-git: 'puhs' is not a git command.
-See 'git --help'.

-The most similar command is
-        push

-andre@TALUS MINGW64 /e/Documents/Scripts/QA/Repo4 (David)
-$ git push
-fatal: The current branch David has no upstream branch.
-To push the current branch and set the remote as upstream, use

-    git push --set-upstream origin David

-To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.

 andre@TALUS MINGW64 /e/Documents/Scripts/QA/Repo4 (David)
 $ git push -u origin David